 - 8 Crabgrass Pre-Emergent Herbicides FAQ’s

 Prodiamine is the king of crabgrass prevention.
-This 45 lbs. bag of Yard Mastery 0-0-7 Prodiamine 0.38% will cover 15,000 sq. ft.
-They also sell a 24 lbs. bag of Prodiamine which covers 8,000 sq. ft.
+This 50 lbs. bag of Howard Johnson 0-0-7 Prodiamine 0.37% will cover 12,500 sq. ft.
 This does not contain any fertilizer other than 7% Potassium, which is mainly used as a carrier.

 Apply this best crabgrass pre-emergent herbicide in the early spring as soil temperatures approach 50 degrees.
 Water this in with 1/2″ of water immediately for best results.
-I’ve been applying a 0-0-7 Prodiamine for my first pre-emergent application in early spring (first week of April here in Massachusetts) with great success.
+I’ve been using this for three seasons now with awesome results.
+In fact, my lawn was crabgrass-free all season long with a single application that I applied in early April.
 I personally don’t apply pre-emergent herbicides with fertilizers (N-P-K) this early because the turf isn’t quite ready to be pushed, especially if you prepared your lawn for winter and applied a winter fertilizer app.
 However, they’re a great choice for your second or third split application (more below).

 Please note that there is a maximum annual rate of Prodiamine per calendar year.
 So if you plan on using this in early April to prevent crabgrass, and in the fall to control poa annua, keep this chart handy (cool-season grasses listed only):